Scheduled MonumentsEnglandVillage cross 80m east of St Barbara's Church

 What is Village cross 80m east of St Barbara's Church?

-The village cross located 80 metres east of St Barbara's Church in Gloucestershire is a medieval monument that served as a focal point for community life and commerce in its parish.
+The village cross standing eighty metres east of St Barbara's Church is a medieval monument of local significance to the settlement of Minchinhampton in Gloucestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015967.

 Who is responsible for protecting Village cross 80m east of St Barbara's Church?